Meet the Tewari Lab Team

 Alexander Johnson-Buck, Ph.D.

-Jenny is a Research Lab Technician Intermediate in the Tewari Lab.
+Mary is a sample processing technician who joined the lab in 2018.
 She transports and processes biofluid specimens collected for biomarker detection, along with updating databases and other lab tasks.
-Jenny received her bachelor's degree from Michigan State University in Biomedical Laboratory Science.
+Mary received her B.A. from Swarthmore College in Biology.